karthikeysaxena2507/Socialites/README.md

 ## Website Features:
 1. Users first have to register themselves to the site using their email and verify that email or they can quickly login using Google.
-2. Users can create a post with/without an image related to any category.
+2. Users can create a post with/without an image related to chosen category.
 3. Users can also edit and delete their posts.
 4. Users can comment and react on posts.
 5. Users can see which users commented and reacted on which posts.